leehyon/koh-garden/content/setup/git-faq.md

 > [!tip]
 > Using pipelines to filter the output.
 For example in PowerShell: `git reflog | Where-Object { $_ -match "launch\.json" }`.

+## Git diff

+The `git diff` command does not show **untracked** files by default.
+This is because untracked files are not part of the version control system until they are added to the staging area.

+Make it a habit to run `git diff` before committing changes.

+- `git diff > diff_output.txt` to save the diff output.

+- `git diff <commit1> <commit2>` to see the differences between two specific commits.

+- `git show`

+- `git log -p`

+[delta](https://dandavison.github.io/delta/introduction.html): A syntax-highlighting pager for git, diff, and grep output